Vale Royal Abbey: Building

 Edward had grand ambitions for Vale Royal, as an important abbey, surpassing all the other houses of its order in Britain in scale and beauty.
 It was further intended to be symbolic of the wealth and power of the English monarchy and his own piety and greatness.
 He intended the abbey to be more grandiose than his grandfather King John's abbey at Beaulieu, and as a project, it was comparable to his father's Westminster Abbey.
 Henry, for example, had planned to be buried at Westminster, and Edward may have had similar plans for himself at Vale Royal.
 Vale Royal Abbey was his largest—although only known—major act of piety; he did not fund any other houses.
 The building's plans reflect Edward's enthusiasm.
 Fifty-one masons were employed from around the country; they were rarely local men, and may have been pressed into service.
-The chief architect, Walter of Hereford (one of the foremost of his day), work began on a huge, elaborate High Gothic church the size of a cathedral.
+The chief architect, Walter of Hereford (one of the foremost of his day), began work on a huge, elaborate High Gothic church the size of a cathedral.

 Plans were extremely detailed; the abbey was to be furnished with thirty copes, two silver crosses, six chalices, a gold collar, a silver pastoral staff and other valuable possessions.
 It was to be 116 m long and cruciform in shape, with a central tower.
 The east end was semi-circular, with a chevet of 13 radiating chapels, some of which were square, and some polygonal.
 Each of the transepts had—as was common with Cistercian churches—a row of three chapels on its eastern side.
 South of the church stood a cloister 42 m square, surrounded by the domestic buildings.
 The undermaster of the works from 1278 to 1280—and paid three shillings a week—was John of Battle, who would later build the King's memorial crosses after Eleanor's death.
 Although Walter of Hereford initially seems to have found difficulty in gathering skilled masons to the project, in the second and third years recruitment was much improved.
 At the same time, however, the number of masons employed decreased from 92 in 1277 to 53 by 1280, who were paid between £200 and £260 over the three years.